Energy Policy and Conservation Act

-History
+Strategic Petroleum Reserve

 The need for a national oil storage reserve had been recognized for at least three decades.
 Secretary of the Interior Harold L. Ickes advocated the stockpiling of emergency crude oil in 1944.
 President Harry S Truman's Minerals Policy Commission proposed a strategic oil supply in 1952.
 President Dwight Eisenhower suggested an oil reserve after the 1956 Suez Crisis.
 The Cabinet Task Force on Oil Import Control recommended a similar reserve in 1970.

 Few events so dramatically underscored the need for a strategic oil reserve as the 1973-74 oil embargo.
-U.S. support for the Israelis during the war of Arab-Israeli war of 1973, which resulted in the 1973-74 oil embargo against the U.S. and other countries supporting the Israelis.
+U.S. support for the Israelis during the war of Arab-Israeli war of 1973 resulted in the 1973-74 oil embargo against the U.S. and other countries supporting the Israelis.
 The cutoff of oil flowing into the United States from OPEC sent economic shockwaves throughout the nation.
-The upcoming issues about energy skyrocketed to the top of the nations agenda, which led to the creation of the Federal Energy Administration in 1974, renamed to the U.S. Department of Energy in 1977.
+The upcoming issues about energy skyrocketed to the top of the nation's agenda, which led to the creation of the Federal Energy Administration in 1974, renamed the U.S. Department of Energy in 1977.
 In the aftermath of the oil crises, the United States established the Strategic Petroleum Reserve (United States).

-Strategic Petroleum Reserve

 The EPCA declared it to be U.S. policy to establish a reserve of petroleum, setting the Strategic Petroleum Reserve (SPR) into motion, and extended the Emergency Petroleum Allocation Act of 1973 (EPAA).
 A number of existing storage sites were acquired in 1977.
 Construction of the first surface facilities began in June 1977.
 On July 21, 1977, the first oil—approximately 412000 oilbbl of Saudi Arabian light crude—was delivered to the SPR.
 Fill was suspended in FY 1995 to devote budget resources to refurbishing the SPR equipment and extending the life of the complex.
 The current SPR sites are expected to be usable until around 2025.
 Fill was resumed in 1999.